Fallout from Camp Fire: Air quality in Bay Area at dangerous levels

 Residents of San Francisco and surrounding cities woke to inhale terrible air on Friday, choking on smoke from the deadly Camp Fire more than 150 miles away, officials said.

-The Air Quality Index, a measure of dangerous smoke and exhaust particulates in the air, reached 235 in San Francisco and 216 in Oakland by late Friday morning, well into the zone of “very unhealthy.”
+The Air Quality Index, a measure of dangerous smoke and exhaust particulates in the air, reached 246 in Oakland and 239 in San Francisco by late Friday afternoon, well into the zone of “very unhealthy.”

 Those AQI measurements from San Francisco and Oakland on Friday are the worst in the 20 years of their recorded air-quality history, according to Kristine Roselius, a spokeswoman for the Bay Area Air Quality Management District.